ideos/gloe/README.md

 > You can't assume any **order of execution** between the branches.

 The right shift operator can receive a transformer or a tuple of transformers as an argument.
-In the second case, the transformer returned will be as described bellow.
+In the second case, the transformer returned will be as described bellow (pay attention at the types).

 Consider the following transformers: